julianeon/moontime/README.md

 I'm going to list coins I think are worth watching here.

 For now the goal is very simple: catch them early.
 It's like a game.
-Can we find coins debuting on Dexscreener that make money?
+Can we find coins debuting on Dexscreener that would make a profit, if I bought them at the time I listed them?
 Let's find out.

 I'm using Dexscreener for this and monitoring only Solana for now.
 If I expand it will probably be to the Coinbase blockchain, called Base.

-My top candidates are below, with price and timestamp now.
+My top candidates are below, with price and timestamp at the time of writing.

 ## Wonky Frog